 - 1. If at any time, a student's performance in a nursing course is unsatisfactory, the instructor in collaboration with the student will meet to discuss the challenges. - 2.
 Students will complete a Student Success Plan prior to meeting with the instructor.
 Student Success Plans can be located on the nursing website. - 3.
 Occasionally a meeting with both the clinical and theory instructor will be necessary. - 4.
 Course faculty will determine if remediation is possible, based on their professional judgment.
 If remediation is possible, the instructor(s) and the student will jointly develop the PIP that may include a referral for additional support. - 5.
 The PIP may be composed of both required and optional strategies for improvement. - 6.
-An agreed upon completion date will be instituted.
+An agreed upon completion date and follow-up meeting date will be instituted.
 It is the student's responsibility to complete all required elements of the PIP by the deadline. - 7.
-Failure to meet the stipulations identified in the PIP by the designated date may result in failure of the nursing course and inability to progress in the nursing program. - 8.
-If remediation is determined to not be possible the student will receive a failing grade in the course and may be ineligible to reinstate. - 9.
-The instructor and student will meet after the completion of the strategies for improvement to discuss the outcome.
+During the follow-up meeting, the student's remediation efforts and outcomes will be evaluated and discussed including signatures/notes from all referrals.
 At this time, the PIP can be closed or a new one created with a new collaborative plan and agreed upon deadline.
-This process can continue until satisfactory performance is achieved, or remediation is no longer recommended. - 10.
+This process can continue until satisfactory performance is achieved, or remediation is no longer recommended. - 8.
+Failure to meet the stipulations identified in the PIP by the designated date may result in failure of the nursing course and inability to progress in the nursing program. - 9.
+If remediation is determined to not be possible the student will receive a failing grade in the course and may be ineligible to reinstate. - 10.
 Instructor may present the case at a closed faculty meeting to collaborate for best course of action. - 11.
 If during the faculty meeting it is decided the student is unable to meet course and/or clinical objectives or remediation is not recommended, the student will be provided a final PIP with noted issues and referred to nursing counselor for exit interview.